rohit1kumar/internsync/README.md

 ## Disclaimer
 *This is for educational purpose only.
 I am not responsible for any misuse of this code.*

+## Features
+- Store data in a CSV file
+- Store data in a Google Sheet (optional)
+- Keeps the Google Sheet data synced using GitHub Actions (optional)

 ## Prerequisites
 Make sure you have the following dependencies installed: